Study Abroad/Off-Campus: Registration

-Early September for winter 2014 trips
+Early February for summer 2014 trips

 Step 1 is mandatory for all students who plan to register for a study trip.
 It's the only way to move to Step 2 (registration, deposit payment, waiver completion).
 If you are still researching options, Step 1 can help you decide—it is an easy process with important information that applies to all SAIC faculty-led study trips.
 You can access Step 1 by clicking the Study Trip link under Academics in SAIC Self-Service.

 Completing Step 1 does not register you for a study trip.
 In reviewing the details under each tab/section and indicating your agreement, you will be confirming your eligibility and accepting the terms of participation should you eventually register for a trip.
 After successfully completing Step 1, you will receive email notification with more details about Step 2 (registration, deposit payment, waiver completion).